Torsteinws/chores/ImageCollector/README.md

 See full list of supported supported OSes [here](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog).

 # Usage
-Move executable to the directory you want to start your image search, then start the executable by double clicking it.
+Move executable to a directory, then start the image search by double clicking the executable.
-The result will be in a directory called image-collector-result.
+The result will be in a directory called `Image Collector Result`.